gratianlup/temp/docs/assembly-view.md

 #### Overview

-The Assembly Code view shows the function's machine code after disassembly, with syntax highlighting for x86_64/ARM64 architectures.
+The Assembly view shows the function's machine code after disassembly, with syntax highlighting for x86_64/ARM64 architectures.
 The view is interactive, with the text being parsed into instructions with operands and higher-level constructs such as [basic blocks](https://en.wikipedia.org/wiki/Basic_block) and loops are recovered.

 The assembly instructions are augmented with annotations from the debug information files, such as source line numbers and inlinees, and combined with the execution time from the profile trace.